Damrl-lab/SSD_LLM/README.md

 ## Overview

 This work explores the use of Large Language Models (LLMs) to predict how environmental factors such as temperature, humidity, and vibration, affect the performance of Solid State Drives (SSDs).
-The goal is to understand whether LLMs, when combined with techniques like Chain-of-Thought prompting and Retrieval-Augmented Generation (RAG), can reason about environmental degradation patterns and provide useful forecasts of tail latency and bandwidth shifts.
+The goal is to understand whether LLMs, when combined with techniques like Chain-of-Thought prompting and Retrieval-Augmented Generation (RAG), can reason about environmental degradation patterns and provide useful information about the performance metric like tail latency and bandwidth shifts.

 The repository contains: